martywachocki/gosm/README.md

 # gosm (Work In Progress)
 A program written in Golang for monitoring services using various protocols listed below.
+Alerts can be sent via SMTP and/or SMS (Twilio API).

 ### Supported Protocols
 * HTTP